-We expect to require substantial additional funding in the future to sufficiently finance our operations and advance development of our investigational COMP360 psilocybin treatment or any future therapeutic candidates.
-We expect that our cash and cash equivalents of \$148.2 million as of June 30, 2023, will enable us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
+We expect to require substantial additional funding in the future to sufficiently finance our operations and to complete the development and commercialization of our investigational COMP360 psilocybin treatment or any future therapeutic candidates.
+If the PIPE Warrants are exercised in full for cash, we would receive an additional \$159.6 million in gross proceeds.
+However, because the holders of the PIPE Warrants are not obligated to exercise such warrants, we have not included any anticipated proceeds from such exercises of PIPE Warrants in our estimate of our cash runway.
+We expect that our cash and cash equivalents of \$248.0 million as of September 30, 2023, will enable us to fund our operating expenses and capital expenditure requirements until late 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, such as fluctuating inflation and interest rates, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future funding requirements, both short-term and long-term, will depend on many factors, including:

-- the progress, timing and completion of our Phase 3 clinical program for our current investigational COMP360 psilocybin treatment program for TRD, our Phase 2 studies in anorexia nervosa and PTSD, and our preclinical activities and clinical trials for future indications or any future therapeutic candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA, the EMA, the MHRA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more preclinical studies or clinical trials than those that we currently expect or change their requirements on studies that had previously been agreed to; - the outcome and timing of any scheduling-related decisions by the DEA, individual states, and comparable foreign authorities; - the number of potential future therapeutic candidates we identify and decide to develop, either internally through our research and development efforts or externally through acquisitions, licensing or other collaboration agreements; - the costs involved in growing our organization to the size needed to allow for the research, development and potential commercialization of our investigational COMP360 psilocybin treatment and any future therapeutic candidates, including increasing personnel costs; - the costs of developing sales and marketing capabilities to target public and private healthcare providers and clinic networks in major markets; - the costs of training and certifying therapists to administer our investigational COMP360 psilocybin treatment in our Phase 3 program and other clinical trials; - the costs of establishing our Centers of Excellence and the Center for Mental Health Research, which includes conducting clinical trials, including proof of concept studies, to refine our therapeutic model;
+- the progress, timing and completion of our Phase 3 clinical program for our current investigational COMP360 psilocybin treatment program for TRD, our Phase 2 studies in anorexia nervosa and PTSD, and our preclinical activities and clinical trials for future indications or any future therapeutic candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA, the EMA, the MHRA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more preclinical studies or clinical trials than those that we currently expect or change their requirements on studies that had previously been agreed to; - · the outcome and timing of any scheduling-related decisions by the DEA, individual states, and comparable foreign authorities; - the number of potential future therapeutic candidates we identify and decide to develop, either internally through our research and development efforts or externally through acquisitions, licensing or other collaboration agreements; - the costs involved in growing our organization to the size needed to prepare for the potential commercialization of our investigational COMP360 psilocybin treatment and any future therapeutic candidates, including increasing personnel costs; - the costs of developing sales and marketing capabilities to target public and private healthcare providers and clinic networks in major markets; - the costs of training and certifying therapists to administer our investigational COMP360 psilocybin treatment in our Phase 3 program and other clinical trials; - the costs of establishing our Centers of Excellence and the Center for Mental Health Research, which includes conducting clinical trials, including proof of concept studies, to refine our therapeutic model;